Rare Bear: Racing career

 In the 2008 Reno Air Races, Rare Bear appeared in yet another new paint scheme.
 Propeller problems during qualifying resulted in an intense all-night rebuild of the propeller.
 The aircraft was able to qualify and John Penney made it to the Unlimited Breitling Gold race.
 A landing gear problem during the qualifying heat race caused the engine to overheat.
 Several high-G pulls allowed the gear to extend, but the engine damage was done.
 The race crew said from their box in the stands that it was a matter of time before the engine let go.
 He was in second place when he was forced to call mayday once again during the Gold race, this time trailing smoke.
 While Penney made it down safely, it was then unknown how much damage had been done to Rare Bear.

 Before the 2009 races, the wing root mounted oil coolers were replaced with a boil-off oil cooling system.
 As a result, the outer halves of both wing root inlets were closed off.
 Sporting yet another new paint scheme, Rare Bear finished second in the final race with a speed of 479.088 mph (770.8 km/h).

 In the 2010 races, Rare Bear finished second in the Gold Heat 3A at 447.755 mph (720.6 km/h).
 The Gold Final race was cancelled due to weather conditions.

-The aircraft hasn't raced since coming second in 2015, but was on static display at the 2016 and 2017 events.
+The aircraft has not raced since coming second in 2015, but was on static display at the 2016 and 2017 events.